tyconsulting/blog.tyang.github.io/_posts/2018-09-18-my-views-on-the-native-source-control-option-in-azure-automation.md

 What is stopping the crappy code from being released into your production? what if someone stored a secret or sensitive information in clear text in a runbook (I have seen it many many times in PowerShell scripts), and then checked into the Git repository via the Source Control integration in Azure Automation account? or vice versa, pushed the same crappy code from Git repo to your Automation account?
 If this happens, the consequences are serious - 1. being a source control system, once the secret has been committed, you can always retrieve it by going through the history even if you’ve corrected your code, removed the secret and updated the branches.
 2. If a runbook contains a secret and has been executed at least once, you can always get the particular runbook jobs before the correction and view the snapshot of the source code been executed in the job. so even if you’ve corrected the crappy code, your secrets are still exposed in clear text regardless the direction of source code synchronization.

-This is why code review and tests are <span style="background-color: #ffff00;"><u>VERY IMPORTANT</u></span>. i.e. If you have implemented a test to run PS Script Analyzer against your runbooks as part of your build &amp; release process, it would most likely to pick up clear text passwords and therefore prevented the crappy code from being released into production.
+This is why code review and tests are <span style="background-color: #ffff00;"><u>VERY IMPORTANT</u></span>. i.e. If you have implemented a test to run PS Script Analyzer against your runbooks as part of your build & release process, it would most likely to pick up clear text passwords and therefore prevented the crappy code from being released into production.

 Since there is no test and review process in this Source Control feature.
 It can be potentially dangerous – we are all humans, we make mistakes. sometimes I have test parameters stored within the script so I can easily test my scripts during development phase. these test parameters may include clear text password, server names, IDs, etc. If I forgot to remove them before code commit, and without having a good branch policy in place, I could potentially have sensitive information stored in a Git repo that I cannot delete.